 The LM3915 is relatively low-powered itself, and since any number of LEDs can be powered from about 3V, it is a very efficient display driver.
 Typical standby supply current (all LEDs OFF) is 1.6 mA.
-However, any reference loading adds 4 times that current drain to the V+ (pin 3) supply input.
-For example, an LM3916 with a 1 mA reference pin load (1.3k) would supply almost 10 mA to every LED while drawing only 10 mA from its V+ pin supply.
+However, any reference loading adds 4 times that current drain to the V^+ (pin 3) supply input.
+For example, an LM3915 with a 1 mA reference pin load (1.3k) would supply almost 10 mA to every LED while drawing only 10 mA from its V^+ pin supply.
 At full-scale, the IC is typically drawing less than 10% of the current supplied to the display.

 The display driver does not have built-in hysteresis so that the display does not jump instantly from one LED to the next.
 Under rapidly changing signal conditions, this cuts down high frequency noise and often an annoying flicker.
-An "overlap" is built in so that at no time are all segments completely off in the dot mode.
-Generally 1 LED fades in while the other fades out over a mV or more of range.
-The change may be much more rapid between LED #10 of one device and LED #1 of a second device "chained" to the first.
+An "overlap" is built in so that at no time are all segments completely off the dot mode.
+Generally one LED fades in while the other fades out over a 1 mV range.
+The change may be much more rapid between LED #10 of one device and LED #1 of a second device cascaded.